spacetelescope/jwst/docs/jwst/stack_refs/description.rst

 specifying one or more PSF target exposures.
-The actual input passed to the ``stack_refs`` step will be a `~jwst.datamodels.container.ModelContainer` created by the :ref:`calwebb_coron3 <calwebb_coron3>` pipeline, containing a `~jwst.datamodels.CubeModel` data model for each PSF "_calints" exposure listed in the ASN file.
+The actual input passed to the ``stack_refs`` step will be a `~jwst.datamodels.container.ModelContainer` created by the :ref:`calwebb_coron3 <calwebb_coron3>` pipeline, containing a `~stdatamodels.jwst.datamodels.CubeModel` data model for each PSF "_calints" exposure listed in the ASN file.
 See :ref:`calwebb_coron3 <calwebb_coron3>` for more details on the contents of the ASN file.